MarjoleinHordijk/PythonTutorials/docs/source/01_03_Loops.md

     <ol>
         <li>How many conditions will you need to specify?</li>
         <li>First, create a variable that stores the temperature threshold value.</li>
         <li>Next, create a variable that stores the value of the actual room temperature.
-You can chose any value to represent the hypothetical current temperature.</li>
+You can choose any value to represent the hypothetical current temperature.</li>
         <li>Formulate a statement that captures the rule (*when the actual temperature is below the threshold*).</li>
         <li>Formulate what should happen if the condition is satisfied.
 As means of simulation, print "heating" when the heater is turned on.</li>
         <li>What did you use to specify that nothing should happen if the condition is not satisfied?</li>
         <li>Test your program for several different actual room temperature values.
 Does it behave as expected?</li>
         <li>You would like to tell from the output of your program if the heater is not turned on (instead of simply not getting any output).
-How can you do this?Try to implement this and test your program again.</li>
+How can you do this?
+Try to implement this and test your program again.</li>
     </ol>
 </div>